Alamo Mission: As a mission

 Over the next several decades, the mission complex expanded to cover 3 acre.
 The first permanent building was likely the two-story, L-shaped stone residence for the priests.
 The building served as parts of the west and south edges of an inner courtyard.
 A series of adobe barracks buildings were constructed to house the mission Indians and a textile workshop was erected.
 By 1744, over 300 Indian converts resided at San Antonio de Valero.
 The mission was largely self-sufficient, relying on its 2,000 head of cattle and 1,300 sheep for food and clothing.
 Each year, the mission's farmland produced up to 2,000 bushels of corn and 100 bushels of beans; cotton was also grown.

 The first stones were laid for a more permanent church building in 1744, however, the church, its tower, and the sacristy collapsed in the late 1750s.
 Reconstruction began in 1758, with the new chapel located at the south end of the inner courtyard.
-Constructed of 4 ft thick limestone blocks, it was intended to be three stories high and topped by a dome, with bell towers on either side.
+Constructed of 4 ft thick limestone blocks excavated from a site later occupied by the San Antonio Zoo, it was intended to be three stories high and topped by a dome, with bell towers on either side.
 Its shape was a traditional cross, with a long nave and short transepts.
 Although the first two levels were completed, the bell towers and third story were never begun.
 While four stone arches were erected to support the planned dome, the dome itself was never built.
 As the church was never completed, it is unlikely that it was ever used for religious services.

 The chapel was intended to be highly decorated.
 Niches were carved on either side of the door to hold statues.
 The lower-level niches displayed Saint Francis and Saint Dominic, while the second-level niches contained statues of Saint Clare and Saint Margaret of Cortona.
 Carvings were also completed around the chapel's door.